santanusinha/function-metrics/README.md

                 </plugin>
 ```

 _NOTE: This config uses in-place weaving of the compiled classes.
-Weaving can also be done during compilation, however this does not work with libraries like Lombok._
+Weaving can also be done during compilation, however in this mode libraries like Lombok etc will stop working._

 ### Code

 #### Initializing the metrics collection system
 The following information must be provided for the system to initialize.
-* _Prefix of the metrics:_ This will be prepended to the metrics being generated.
+* _**Prefix of the metrics:**_ This will be prepended to the metrics being generated.
-* _Registry:_ The metrics registry to which the metrics will be pushed.
+* _**Registry:**_ The metrics registry to which the metrics will be pushed.

 ```
         FunctionMetricsManager.initialize(<prefix>, <metricsRegistry>);